pevma/AAIS/README.rst

 How to use
 ==========

-Make sure you have python and python yaml installed.On Debian/Ubuntu like systems - ``apt-get install python python-yaml``.
+Make sure you have python and python yaml installed.On Debian/Ubuntu like systems - ``apt-get install python python-yaml ethtool``.

 To run the script: ::